beykyle/omplib/README.md

 ## python integration

 `OMPLib` uses `pybind11` with `xtensor-python` to provide a `Python` module, `omplibpy`, with functionality to build potentials and drive the solvers in `OMPLib`.
 See the list of [dependencies](https://github.com/beykyle/omplib/blob/main/README.md#install-yourself-but-only-if-you-want-to-use-the-python-module-omplibpy) below for building the module.
-To manually build the `cpython` shared library for `OMPLib`, compile with the flag `-DBUILD_PY_MODULE=On`.
+To manually build the `cpython` shared library for `OMPLib`, compile with the flag `-DBUILD_PY_MODULE=On`, with everything else otherwise unchanged as in [quickstart](https://github.com/beykyle/omplib/blob/main/README.md#quickstart).
 However, the best way to build the code and install the module all at once is using the `setup.py` script, e.g., buy running:

 ```
 python setup.py install